MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### StopAudio

 Stops audio playback.
-When you use this command, the system raises an `AudioPlayComplete` event for the stopped audio source.
+When you use this command, the system raises an [`AudioPlayComplete`](../../../misty-ii/robot/sensor-data/#audioplaycomplete) event for the stopped audio source.

+This command does **not** stop playback of text-to-speech utterances that you create with the [`Speak`](./#speak) command.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.